-The strength of the 11 libraries at Bern University of Applied Sciences lies in their specialisation.
+The strength of the libraries at Bern University of Applied Sciences lies in their specialisation.
 Together they offer over 250,000 books and other physical media.
-More than 28,000 electronic journals, 70,000 electronic books and around 70 specialist databases are available for online use.
-Online access points and more can be found on the specific websites.
+More than 17,000 subscribed e-journals, around 100,000 purchased e-books and 70 licensed databases are available for online use.

 The libraries are committed to promoting information literacy.
 Their cooperation is coordinated by a specialist group and supported by a coordination unit for electronic resources.